dnsimple/dnsimple-support/content/articles/dnssec.md

 ![Enable DNSSEC](/files/dnssec-enable.png)

-### Domain is registered with DNSimple and using our name servers
+### The domain is registered with DNSimple and using our name servers

 The zone is signed, and the DS record will be provisioned in the appropriate domain registry.

-### Domain is hosted with DNSimple but registered elsewhere
+### The domain is hosted with DNSimple but registered elsewhere

 Provide the DS record we give you once your zone is signed to your domain registrar.